RetroPie/RetroPie-Docs/docs/Playstation-1.md

 The prefered PSX emulator for those on a Raspberry Pi 2/3/3+.
 The features of RetroArch combined with pcsx-rearmed's excellent Dynamic Recompiler allow for an adequate PSX emulation experience on the Raspberry Pi.

-A significant number of games do suffer from a small amount of emulation slowdown: **Spyro the Dragon's** flight challenges are a prime example of this.
-In rare cases, emulation slowdown is so bad that most would consider the game unplayable: **Crusaders of Might and Magic** is one of these games and comes to an almost complete stop at every corner of gameplay.
-In other rare cases, some games will outright crash during gameplay: **Rayman 2 - The Great Escape** and **Driver: You Are the Wheelman** both have this problem.
+Emulation isn't perfect, with a common issue that affects numerous games in the PSX library being slight emulation slowdown, and, in rare cases, have emulation slowdown so severe they are unplayable.
+In other rare cases, some games will freeze or crash the emulator during gameplay.

 This emulator also doesn't handle Europe or Japan anti-piracy measures very well so it is advised to use USA versions of games whenever possible.